Free Product Market Fit Survey Template

 Open Text

-The Sean Ellis PMF test is simple: if 40% or more of surveyed users say they would be "very disappointed" without your product, you likely have product-market fit.
+The Sean Ellis product market fit test is simple: if 40% or more of surveyed users say they would be "very disappointed" without your product, you likely have product-market fit.

 Very Disappointed